Connect Google Cloud Storage

 --role="roles/iam.workloadIdentityUser" \

---member="principalSet://iam.googleapis.com/projects/PROJECT_NUMBER/locations/global/workloadIdentityPools/slim-io-pool/attribute.sub/slim-io-scanner"PROJECT_NUMBER must be the numeric project number (e.g., 239499012368), not the project ID string.
-Using the project ID will fail with “Identity Pool does not exist”.
+--member="principalSet://iam.googleapis.com/projects/YOUR_PROJECT_NUMBER/locations/global/workloadIdentityPools/slim-io-pool/attribute.sub/slim-io-scanner"YOUR_PROJECT_NUMBER must be the numeric project number (the value from Step 3 above), not the project ID string.
+Using the ID will fail with “Identity Pool does not exist”.

 Troubleshooting